Joint statement being finalised at Iran nuclear talks

-LAUSANNE, Switzerland A joint statement was being finalised on Thursday at talks between Iran and world powers over Tehran's nuclear programme, but officials stopped short of suggesting that a deal had been reached.
+LAUSANNE, Switzerland A joint statement was being finalised on Thursday at talks between Iran and world powers over Tehran's nuclear program, but officials stopped short of suggesting that a deal had been reached.

 A U.S. official and a Western diplomat said the joint statement was being drafted to be issued by Iran's Foreign Minister Javad Zarif and EU foreign policy chief Federica Mogherini.